quocchuong2405/CSSE2002/README.md

 # CSSE2002
-Code for the CSSE2002 course's assignment .
+- Code for the "programming in the large" course's assignments.
+- Java core + Junit test, OOP.